-(b) Application to Claims Pending at Time of Enactment.
-Subsection (a) shall apply to all claims pending at the time this statute is enacted, unless the later-filed action is pending in a court of appeals or the Supreme Court.
-No claim in a case pending at the time this statute is enacted shall be subject to the jurisdictional bar previously imposed by former Section 1500.
+EFFECTIVE DATE-[The presumptive stay provision] shall apply to all claims pending on or after the date of its enactment, unless the later-filed action is pending in a court of appeals or the Supreme Court.
+No claim in a case pending on or after the date of enactment of this Act shall be subject to the jurisdictional bar previously imposed by former Section 1500 of Title 28, United States Code prior to the enactment of this Act.